FBI tested by attacks, politically explosive investigations

-WASHINGTON (AP) — Three days after federal agents searched former President Donald Trump’s Florida home for classified documents, FBI Director Christopher Wray emailed his workforce urging them to tune out criticism from those who “don’t know what we know and don’t see what we see.”
+WASHINGTON (AP) — Three days after federal agents searched former President Donald Trump’s Florida home for classified documents, FBI Director Christopher Wray emailed bureau workers urging them to tune out criticism from those who “don’t know what we know and don’t see what we see.”

 The work was done by the book, the director wrote in his Aug.
 11 email.
 “We don’t cut corners.
 We don’t play favorites.”

-The internal message was an acknowledgment of the unprecedented nature of the search and the subsequent pummeling the bureau had been receiving from Trump and his supporters.
-It also was a recognition that the FBI had been navigating a moment so fraught that the normally taciturn Wray felt compelled to address employees about the ramifications of the investigation.
+The internal message was an acknowledgment of the unprecedented nature of the search and the subsequent pummeling the FBI had endured from Trump and his supporters.
+It also was a recognition that the FBI was navigating a moment so fraught that the normally taciturn Wray felt compelled to address employees about the ramifications of the investigation.

 The pressures on Wray and the FBI have grown since then and are only likely to intensify.
 In its long history, the FBI has rarely been at the center of so many politically sensitive investigations.
 Agents are simultaneously examining the retention of classified documents by Trump and President Joe Biden.
-And they’re scrutinizing efforts by Trump and his allies to overturn the 2020 election ahead of the Jan.
+They also are scrutinizing efforts by Trump and his allies to overturn the 2020 election before the Jan.
 6, 2021, storming of the U.S. Capitol.

-The probes, overseen by Justice Department special counsels, are unfolding in a hyper-partisan environment as the 2024 presidential election nears and as Congress launches its own investigations of the FBI.
+The inquiries, overseen by Justice Department special counsels, are unfolding in a hyperpartisan environment as the 2024 presidential election nears and as Congress conducts its own investigations of the FBI.
 All the while, the bureau has been subjected to regular attacks from Trump, his supporters and influential right-wing pundits, with the former president saying FBI “misfits” are less credible than Russian President Vladimir Putin.

-“I look not just at the one or two investigations being discussed breathlessly on social media or cable news but at the impact we’re having across the country to protect the American people,” he said.
+“I look not just at the one or two investigations being discussed breathlessly on social media or cable news but at the impact that we’re having across the board to protect the American people,” he said.

-Rep. Jim Jordan, R-Ohio, a Wray critic and chair of the House Judiciary Committee, told the AP last week he supported rank-and-file agents but was concerned about the leadership.
+Rep. Jim Jordan, R-Ohio, a Wray critic and chairman of the House Judiciary Committee, told the AP last week he supported rank-and-file agents but was concerned about the leadership.

 For Wray, the turbulence is more a continuation of a recent trend than something new.